tytydraco/yessleep/out/Dont_Look.md

 I began hearing incoherent whispering sounding out in a cacophony.

 "Who's there!?
 What are you doing in my house!?"
 Chris yelled, then a moment later, he was gone.
-He disappeared from right in front of me, his clothes and the flashlight he help dropping to the ground in a pile like he had never been there to begin with.
+He disappeared from right in front of me, his clothes and the flashlight he held dropping to the ground in a pile like he had never been there to begin with.

 My sister and I both screamed.

-She grabbed my hand, pulling me along as she ran back into Chris' room, where she slammed the door shut and jumped onto the bed, pulling me up with her as we both began to cry.
+She grabbed my hand, pulling me along as she ran back into Chris' room, where she slammed the door shut, and jumped onto the bed, pulling me up with her as we both began to cry.

 That's when I heard the little shadow boy again.
 "Don't look under the bed," He whispered from somewhere in the dark.